Libardo1/telafinance/content/pages/04-risk-culture.markdown

 </p>
 ## Implementing Cultural Improvements
 A phrase that is often used in risk management is "tone at the top."
 Executives and senior management must have buy-in to any program if they expect it to take root amongst the staff of any institution.
-The tone set by management